 The cause of IBS is not known.
-There is also no cure for IBS, but there are ways to treat the symptoms (see "What is the treatment for IBS?" ).
+There is also no cure for IBS, but there are ways to treat the symptoms.

 IBS is one of the most common disorders diagnosed by doctors.
-Up to 20 percent of U.S. adults have IBS symptoms.
+Up to 20% of U.S. adults have IBS symptoms.